cyenwuTT/tt-lang/docs/development/CycleEstimator.md

 T_program  = max( node_bound, dram_floor )              # the roofline — the reported estimate
 ```

-`fill_drain` is **reported for information only — it is NOT added to `T_program`.** It's a crude, unprovable heuristic (assumes a read/compute/write stage shape, one item-count per node) that can *exceed* real per-node overhead: folding it in pushed the estimate *above* measured cycles on the reuse-matmul kernel at some sizes (device-confirmed, P100a), breaking `measured ≥ estimate`.
-Keeping `T_program` at the pure throughput roofline preserves that behavior.
-(Large `N` recovers pure throughput; `N = 1` is a serial sum.)
+`fill_drain` is **reported for information only — it is NOT added to `T_program`.** It's a crude heuristic (assumes a read/compute/write stage shape, one item-count per node) that can *exceed* real per-node overhead — folding it in pushed the estimate *above* measured cycles on the reuse-matmul (P100a) at some sizes, breaking `measured ≥ estimate`.
+So it stays reported-only.

 **Out of scope — the rigorous latency regime.**
 Exact fill/drain and cross-node serialization from the real dependency DAG (`kernel_block.on`, dfb push/pop, pipe send/recv) are deferred; the correction above is a coarse per-node add-on, not a DAG traversal.